 The results were shocking.
 The teens exposed to terror had 4 times more migraines and 3 times more tension headaches than those not exposed to terror.
 Breaking down the statistic even further gives us some interesting conclusions.
 As much as 73 percent of females who experienced trauma had recurrent headaches compared to 37 percent of females who had not had trauma.
 Of the males, 41 percent of trauma victims had headaches compared to 19 percent who did not have trauma.
 Those surviving the terror attack were more likely to have daily or weekly headaches that those who did not experience it.

-The C1 (atlas) and C2 (axis) bones are designed to protect the brainstem from damage.
+The C1 (atlas) and C2 (axis) bones protect the brainstem from damage.
 However, if they misalign, they can put undue pressure on the brainstem and cause it to send improper signals to the brain.
 These misaligned bones can also act as a type of blockage, hindering oxygen-rich blood from reaching and exiting the brain in the proper amounts.
 Either of these things can be a reason for migraines to occur.

 The method we use to realign the upper neck vertebrae does not involve popping or cracking the neck or spine.
 Rather, it is a mild, low impact technique that encourages the bones to move more naturally into place.
 It is safe and effective for adults, as well as children and teenagers.
 Many report a significant improvement in their migraine symptoms after only a few visits.